Complete Summary (except for Stephen):

 - We cannot accept transit/lodging/food help from readers.
 In other words, we can accept help in terms of advice, but we can’t accept a ride to the airport, lodging, food, or other types of material assistance from readers.

-The excitement will crank up on October 2nd when the challenge officially begins.
 We’ll each post regularly about each flight, bus, train, and camel ride we take.
 We’ll post our successes and obstacles.
 You can expect our posts to be a combination of social media posts and blog posts.
 Make sure to follow us on Twitter, Facebook, and Instagram!

 We’ll wrap up with summaries of how we each spent our 40K miles and how much travel (distance, quality, uniqueness, etc.) we completed.
 Next, we’ll open up the floor to discussion to ask readers who they think won and why.
 We’ll then post a summary of that debate and we’ll post a reader poll to determine the winner.